Logo ČVUT

 The validity of the Strategic Trade Policy

-Free markets principle vs Strategic Trade Policy
+Free market principle vs Strategic Trade Policy

 Study Objective: